mana/manasource-doc/items.xml.md

 ####  Hair Styles

-**Note:** FIXME: The the Mana server client is using this hairstyle system for now.
+**Note:** FIXME: The Mana server client is using this hairstyle system for now.
 This should be fixed by adding the available hairstyle in a specific xml file, why not along with TmwAthena configuration.
 See the [playerset handling improvement](playerset_handling_improvement.html) where a hairstyle node should be added.

 {% highlight xml %}
  <?xml version="1.0"?>